Courtois dropped by Real Madrid as Bale starts against Alaves | Goal.com

 Madrid held a 2-0 lead heading into the final then minutes of the match at Santiago Bernabeu, before a horrendous Courtois error allowed Kylian Mbappe to fire the visitors back into the game.

-The Belgian goalkeeper has paid for his costly error by being left on the bench for Madrid's latest domestic outing, with Alphonse Areola drafted in as his replacement.
+The Belgian goalkeeper has paid for his blunder by being left on the bench for Madrid's latest domestic outing, with Alphonse Areola drafted in as his replacement.

 Areola - who joined Madrid from PSG back in September - could now challenge for the 27-year-old's number one jersey, especially if he produces a strong performance against Alaves.